 For this project, I wanted to use ferns.
 They give a fresh feeling and would fit the tall space I had to fill.
 Thankfully, my friend, Kristine at The Painted Hive, had all these wonderful free botanical fern printables I could use.

-Now the image is on and once it was dry I sealed it with a Satin Poly spray.
-Then, all I need to do is add my favorite hooks,that I used in this post HERE, and a set of keyhole hangers to the back (these are great for holding much weight).
+Now the image is on and once it was dry I sealed it with a poly spray.
+Then, all I need to do is add my favorite hooks, that I used in this post HERE to the back (these are great for holding much weight).

 I’ll show you the finished result in a minute.
 Before I do that, I want to show you what I did with the other upcycled drawer fronts in my stash.
 Next up is this white MDF drawer front.
 I found this mini crate and two wide mouth canning jars at the thrift store and knew they’d be perfect for creating my vision.